ryancallaghan/ryancallaghan.github.io/index.md

 ## About Me
 ---
  Hi, I'm Ryan! <br><br>
  I am a senior studying Mechanical Engineering concentrating in Biomedical Engineering at Stevens Institute of Technology.
 I have experience with 3D computer-aided design, drafting technical reports, conducting research on medical products, and working in crossfunctional teams.
 I want to help develop medical devices that enhance and even save peoples lives.
-Besides my academic experiences, I am a very active person.
+Besides my work experiences, I am a very active person.
 I have been swimming since I was 5 years old, and enjoy going snowboarding in the winter.
 I also love socializing and meeting new people.
  <br><br>

 ## Portfolio